 previous section | next section | back to table of contents

-The coconut design is so iconic that it has been reproduced and adapted several times.
+The coconut design is so iconic that it has been reproduced and adapted several times over the decades.

 The coconut design has been reincarnated several times on commemorative stamps issued by Singapore in the late 20th and early 21st centuries.
 These ones are in what Singapore Post calls the “stamp-on-stamp design concept”.
 In the two larger reproductions shown here, care seems to have been taken to select coconut examples with almost perfectly centered BMA overprints.
 The postal authorities seemed to have a soft spot for the green-and-red $2, BMA purple-and-orange and 15-cent blues among many possible colour choices.